Alonso181006/On-Track/README.md

 - Coming soon!

 # Credits/Attributions:
+- Ellipsis icon made by Pixel Perfect
+- Eye icon made by Kiranshastry
+- Eye Hidden icon made by th studio
-- Home icon made by FreePik from www.flaticon.com
+- Home icon made by FreePik
-- Plus icon made by FreePik from www.flaticon.com
+- Plus icon made by FreePik
-- Profile icon made by Graphics Plazza from www.flaticon.com
+- Profile icon made by Graphics Plazza

+All icons were obtained from www.flaticon.com

 # Technologies used:
 - React Native